alecDLankford/weather-man/README.md

   - Ensure you have a valid API key for OpenWeatherMap and set it in the `.env` file.
   - Ensure you have a valid OpenAI key.

-## Contributing
+## Bug Reporting

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-You can also open an issue for bugs or feature requests.
+If you come across and bugs, please feel free to open an issue.

 ## License